-Stem Cell Therapy for Knee Osteoarthritis and Cartilage Regeneration
+Stem Cells and Prolotherapy for Knee Osteoarthritis and Cartilage Regeneration

-Doctors have long noted that there are limited treatment options for tissue restoration and the prevention of degenerative and osteoarthritic changes in the knee.
+It has been long understood that there are limited treatment options for tissue restoration and the prevention of degenerative and osteoarthritic changes in the knee.

-This is why stem cell therapy for knee osteoarthritis has generated so much excitement in the medical community.
-A recent study proclaimed:
+This is why stem cell therapy has generated so much excitement in the medical community. – it is the “unprecedented tissue healing and repair” as recent study proclaimed, and continued:

 - Does not require hospitalization or surgery